Skip to main content

 • Technologies: a piece of intellectual property (IP), generated by a researcher and belonging to a university or research institute.

-Generally, we recommend keeping Campaigns open to all opportunity types, unless there are any that are out of scope for your needs.
+Generally, we recommend keeping network calls open to all opportunity types, unless there are any that are out of scope for your needs.

-How long should your Campaign be live for?
+How long should your network call be live for?

-The optimal campaign time is 6-8 weeks, based on Inpart’s experience of successful campaigns.
-This allows academics enough time to engage meaningfully and provide high quality submissions.
+The optimal network call time is 6-8 weeks, based on Inpart’s experience of successful network calls.
+This allows academics enough time to engage meaningfully and provide high-quality submissions.

-If there is a topic you have long-term interest in and are happy to receive ad-hoc submissions outside of a campaign, this can be highlight on your Gallery page, and users encouraged to submit to your Open Call.
+If there is a topic you have a long-term interest in and are happy to receive ad-hoc submissions outside of a network call, this can be highlighted on your Gallery page, and users are encouraged to submit to your Open Call.

 Which networks should I target?

 To maximize submissions, it’s normally best to target Inpart’s entire Connect network.
-However, if you have a commercially sensitive subject, or would like to target a specific contact list or network you have, you can push a Campaign specifically to that group, and only they can respond.
+However, if you have a commercially sensitive subject, or would like to target a specific contact list or network you have, you can push a network call specifically to that group, and only they can respond.

-Who should be the Campaign point of contact?
+Who should be the network call point of contact?

 This user will receive notifications of inbound submissions and should lead the review of opportunities.

-There’s no limit, however Campaigns should be distinct from each other, so that potential partners can meaningfully engage.
-It’s also helpful to leave time between re-running a Campaign on the same/similar topic, to allow time for new research to develop.
+There’s no limit; however, network calls should be distinct from each other, so that potential partners can meaningfully engage.
+It’s also helpful to leave time between re-running a network call on the same/similar topic, to allow time for new research to develop.

 When should I review submissions?

 Submissions can be reviewed as soon as they arrive.
-When submitting, Connect users are advised to expect decisions to be finalized one month after the Campaign deadline – so it’s good practice to review all submissions within this timeframe.
+When submitting, Connect users are advised to expect decisions to be finalized one month after the network call deadline – so it’s good practice to review all submissions within this timeframe.

 Was this article helpful?